 As a rule, the Department only accepts applications for fall admission.

 Every applicant must meet the requirements set by the Graduate School.
 Minimum requirements:

 - An undergraduate GPA of at least 3.0, based on all undergraduate work.
 If the undergraduate GPA is below 3.0, a GPA will be calculated on the last 60 semester hours (90 quarter hours) of the undergraduate work for admission consideration.

 - A bachelor’s degree from a regionally accredited college or university.

-International students are subject to additional application requirements; for further information click here.
+International students are subject to additional application requirements; for further information about International Graduate students, click here.

 Proof of English Language Proficiency must be demonstrated in one of the following ways:

 - TOEFL: minimum score of 80 (Internet-based test) or 550 (paper-based test)

 - IELTS: An overall minimum band score of 6.5

 Minimum score requirements are subject to change.
 Please have results sent to the University of Utah - Office of Admissions.